-- employees (those with a contract of employment) - workers and agency workers (those with a contract to do work or provide services) - some self-employed people (where they have to personally perform the work) - specific groups such as police officers and partners in a business.
+- employees (those with a contract of employment) - workers and agency workers (those with a contract to do work or provide services) - apprentices (those with a contract of apprenticeship) - some self-employed people (where they have to personally perform the work) - specific groups such as police officers and partners in a business.
+Job applicants are also protected.